vikrant82/chat-analyzer/readme.md

     -   **Searchable Chat List**: Quickly find the chat you're looking for.
     -   **Modern Date Picker**: Includes pre-defined ranges like "Last 7 Days".
     -   Simple, step-by-step process: Login -> Select Chat -> Analyze.
+    -   **Bot Management UI**: A simple interface to register, view, and delete your bots.
+    -   **Automated Webhook Setup**: Automatically registers the necessary webhook with Webex when you provide a public URL, simplifying setup.

 ## Project Structure